AnthonySigogne/web-search-engine/README.md

 ### SEARCHING
 Query engine to find a list of relevant URLs.
-Return the list of matching URLs sorted by relevance in JSON.
+Return the sublist of matching URLs sorted by relevance, and the total of matching URLs, in JSON.

 * **URL**